 St. Michan's Church

 Founded in 1095, St. Michan’s is an Anglican church.
-For many centuries, it was the only temple on the north side of River Liffey.
+For many centuries, it was the only church on the north side of River Liffey.

 The vaults and the bodies preserved here are St. Michan’s main attraction.